syntaxlexx/demo-twitter-clone-appwrite-riverpod/README.md

 a Twitter clone built with AppWrite backend and Flutter Mobile App, using Riverpod State Management.

 >NB: Don't spam the backend!
-I would hate for my bill to go up, thereby shutting down the Demo server!
+I would hate for my bill to go up, thereby forcing me to shut down the Demo server!

 ![Screenshot  1](screenshot-1.jpg)
 ![Screenshot  2](screenshot-2.jpg)